donomii/portprog/docs/README.md

 # [Download](https://github.com/donomii/portprog/releases)

-Double click to install GCC, Go, Perl, support libraries and much more!
+[Download](https://github.com/donomii/portprog/releases) and double click to install GCC, Go, Perl, support libraries and much more!

-##

 I frequently have to install my programming tools on a fresh computer.
 It is always frustrating, because it takes me hours to track down every minor library and patch that I need to get something compiled.
 So I put together this installer to get my environment set up as quickly as possible.